-The following are good web resources to help you learn citation formatting and to view citation examples.
+Here are good web resources to learn citation formatting and to view citation examples:

 A bibliographic citation, the convention normally used to acknowledge a work quoted in a paper, contains basic information needed to locate an item.
 There are different formats for citing books, journal articles, chapters in books, dissertations, pamphlets, and other formats.